BaobabHealthTrust/migration_imports/give_drugs_encs_linked_to_orders_readme.md

 In migration_imports application do the following to migrate all give_drugs encounters that were missed during the initial migration.

-Note: Make sure that bart1 database is the dump which was used during migration on 22/01/2014.
+Note: 1.
+Make sure that bart1 database is the dump which was used during migration.
-      Also make sure bart2 database is the migrated database.
+      2. Also make sure bart2 database is the migrated database.
+      3. Backup the bart2 database before this process.

 1. git pull